Amsterdam Centraal station: Construction

 Amsterdam Centraal was designed by Pierre Cuypers, who is also known for his design of the Rijksmuseum in Amsterdam.
 While Cuypers was the principal architect, it is believed that he focused mostly on the decoration of the station building and left the structural design to railway engineers.
 The station was built by contractor Philipp Holzmann.

+Centrumzijde (cityside) entrance to Amsterdam Centraal station in April 2025.

 The new central station replaced Amsterdam Willemspoort Station, which had closed in 1878, as well as the temporary Westerdok Station used from 1878 to 1889.
 The idea for a central station came from Johan Rudolph Thorbecke, then the Netherlands Minister of the Interior and responsible for the national railways, who, in 1884, laid two proposals before the Amsterdam municipal council.
 In the first proposal, the station would be situated between the Leidseplein and the Amstel river.
 In the other, it would be built in the open harbour front allowing for the station to be connected to the existing main lines in the area to the west and the south, but also to a projected new northern line.

 Cuypers' design of the station building in many ways strongly resembled his other architectural masterpiece, the Rijksmuseum, of which the construction had begun in 1876.
 It features a palace-like, Gothic/Renaissance Revival facade, with two turrets and many ornamental details and stone reliefs referring to the capital city's industrial and commercial importance.
 A royal waiting room for the Dutch monarchy (one of three in active use in the country today) was also included in the design.
 Cuypers' station reflects the romantic nationalistic mood in the late nineteenth-century Netherlands, with its many decorative elements glorifying the nation's economic and colonial power at the time.

 As with the Rijksmuseum, the station's overall architecture reminded many contemporaries of medieval cathedrals.
 For that reason, as well as for the fact that it became increasingly clear that the national government wanted the station to be built at the city's waterfront effectively separating the city from the IJ lake, the plan was highly controversial.
 In his book on the history of city, Amsterdam historian Geert Mak writes that: